our-story-media/ourstory-resources/doc_gen/guide/postproduction/README.md

 Indaba does not currently have a built in workflow for transcribing and translating content, however through our extensive use with partners we have developed a set of guiding principles which will help you make the most of your community content:

-- **Only transcribe content that you will distribute:** This sounds simple, but dont waste resources getting content transcribed that will not be shared.
+- **Only transcribe content that you will distribute:** This sounds simple, but don't waste resources getting content transcribed that will not be shared.
 Only transcribe the final stories produced by the communities.
 - **Get transcription in the field:** Wherever possible, make sure to build in time with your partners in the field to transcribe content.
 Use trusted, well educated and informed people where possible, and at least try and leave the field with the transcription in a single language.

 ## Branding / Credits

-Indaba automatically adds credits for any music used for a Story, however if you want to add additional logos, credits or branding to your videos before releasing them you should use an off-the-shelf vide editor.
+Indaba automatically adds credits for any music used for a Story, however if you want to add additional logos, credits or branding to your videos before releasing them you should use an off-the-shelf video editor.
 There are many easy to use editors available for free online and on mobile.

 Examples include: